LunaTheFoxgirl/dcore/README.md

 * tsort
 * dirname
 * cut (extends functionality in useful ways that are substantially better than gnu version).
+* unlink
+* seq

 ## WIP ##

 * mkdir
 * cksum (doesn't work - algorithm isn't standard and implementation isn't correct).
+* wc (-c and -l work, of course, but the -L and -w counts are different from GNU version for unknown reasons).
+* deesh (this is a big ol project in itself)

 ## Todo ##